 Also search for

-Upload a photo of the Pandoro di Verona you found: the AI compares it against Trouvenir's verified souvenir database and returns origin, history and authenticity score.
+Upload a photo of the Pandoro di Verona you found: the AI compares it against Trouvenir's verified souvenir database and returns origin, history and provenance.